Cosmetic Injectables–Dermal Fillers

 Facial assessment and mapping.

-Most patients see immediate results that last six months up to two years.
-The longevity of treatment is dependent on many factors including the product used, age, skin type, lifestyle, activity of the muscle, and injection site.
-The lips may require re-treatment sooner due to frequent use of the muscles of the mouth.
-Rarely, individuals may absorb it more readily.
-Over time, hyaluronic acid slowly absorbs into the skin in the same way the body metabolizes its own natural hyaluronic acid.
+You will see the volume increase immediately.
+However, it takes filler 2-4 weeks to hydrate and integrate into your tissues.
+The results last six months up to two years.
+The longevity of treatment is dependent on many factors including the amount of filler, the type of filler used, the area of treatment, vigorous exercise and your natural metabolism.
+The most “movable” areas, such as lips, may require re-treatment sooner due to frequent use of the muscles of the mouth.
+Chewing gum will decrease the longevity of your lip filler.
+Smoking has been associated with premature skin aging, so it is contradictory to a dermal filler longevity.
+Over time, hyaluronic acid slowly breaks down, the same way the body metabolizes its own natural hyaluronic acid.